GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### On two occasions I have been asked [by members of Parliament]: "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
+I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.
 >
-> ~ *Gary Kildall*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts